AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 To run RAP3, the web-application must be installed on `/srv/www/htdocs`.
 This step requires sections 1 and 2 to be finished successfully.
 It also requires you to have a complete RAP3 web-application available for uploading to the server.
 If you don't have that web-application, you need to build it.
 Upon completion of step 8 you will have built that web-application by yourself.

-To upload RAP3, I followed the instructions on [https://docs.bitnami.com/azure/faq/\#how-to-upload-files-to-the-server-with-sftp](https://docs.bitnami.com/azure/faq/#how-to-upload-files-to-the-server-with-sftp) to upload the RAP3 web-application from my laptop onto the server.
+To upload RAP3, I used the SFTP-protocol \(in Filezilla\) to upload the RAP3 web-application from my laptop onto the server.
 I put it on `/srv/www/htdocs`, which is the location of web-applications on this particular configuration. \(On vanilla Linux this would be on /var/www, I guess\).
 You must change the authorization of the 'log' directory \(.../htdocs/RAP3/log/\) to 757 \(public write access\) or else the application won't work.

 This screenshot shows the situation after the transfer:![](assets/Filezilla transfer confirmation.png)